 CS 473: Grading Policies

-If you have any questions or concerns about these policies, please ask in lecture, during office hours, on Piazza, or by email.
+If you have any questions or concerns, please ask in lecture, during office hours, or on Piazza.

 All regrade requests must include a brief written justification for the request.
+(Fill in the appropriate textbox on Gradescope.)
 Good justifications include the following:

 - My answer agrees with the posted solution, but I still lost points.